destinyfkrr/Cybersecurity-Club-LNBTI/Session 07/writeup.md

         IPC$            IPC       IPC Service (localhost server (Samba, Ubuntu))
 ```

 We then connected to the smb share `LNBTI` as the user `chami` using the below command.
 We were then able to find a `backup.txt` file.
-We used the `get` command again and downloaded the file to our local machine and exited the service.:
+We used the `get` command again and downloaded the file to our local machine and exited the service.

 ![Image4](assets/image4.png)

 We then again used the `cat` command to see the contents inside the file, And we were able to get the password of the user `chami` . so we used ssh to login into chami  :

 ```
 ┌──(dest1ny㉿kali-linux-2022-2)-[~]
 └─$ cat backup.txt